 Will this project affect the planning application process in the area?
 Monaghan County Council/Louth County Council Planning Department have the responsibility for planning and managing development within the County.
 New planning applications within the study area may have an impact on the delivery of a future road scheme.
 Planning applications and new developments may still be granted within the study area/route corridors, however as some planning applications may affect the scheme all relevant planning applications will be reviewed by the design team.
 Each application will be considered on a case by case basis and a considered engineering opinion will be formed in relation to the potential impact of the application on the scheme.
 In some cases an application may be considered premature subject to the preferred route corridor being determined.

 How will planning applications within the previous N2 Clontibret to Border preferred route corridor be considered?
 Each planning application within the previous N2 Clontibret to Border preferred route corridor will continue to be reviewed on a case-by-case basis until the new route selection process is complete.

 What will the status of bypassed sections of national roads be post completion?
 The status of bypassed sections of national road has not been determined at this time.
 Bypassed sections of national roads may remain as a national road or may be reclassified to regional or local roads following construction of new sections of the national route.

 Has a traffic assessment been completed?
-Initial traffic data collection took place in May 2019.
+Initial traffic data collection took place in May and September 2019.
 This information will be analysed and used to develop a traffic model which will inform the route selection phase.